SMOFCon Europe – Code of Conduct

 - Comments that belittle, offend, or cause discomfort

-- Photographing or videoing members without their consent
+- Photographing or video recording members without their consent (including screenshots)

 - Treating cosplay/costumes as consent for contact or interaction